zacky1972/ttihp25b-tt_um_zacky1972_PVTMonitorSuite/docs/info.md

 High-speed counters driven by the ring oscillators convert these delays into digital values, enabling precise evaluation of process, voltage, and temperature variations on a fully digital, open-access platform.

+To meet TinyTapeout’s requirements, no standard cells from the Skywater 130 nm process are used, and the design passes all strict error and warning checks.

 ## How to test

 Explain how to use your project